afknapping/github-from-scratch/_posts/2013-10-26-learning-to-swim.md

 TODO: add screenshots

+**Note: If you know your way around HTML, you can go through this real quickly.
+If not, just read on...**

 The browser can do more than just print the text from the file.
 It speaks its own language, called "HTML" (HyperText Markup Language).